A brief* career retrospective

 Most things in life boils down to luck.
 I could have remained at Kony and kept working on their proprietary platform.
 It would not have helped me a lot career wise.
 But due to some random selection I ended up being one of the few freshers moved to Kore.ai

 Working at Kore was fun mostly, but with periods of extreme frustration.
 I felt we were moving too slow and needed to ship much faster if we wanted to have any chance against Slack.
 Speed is indeed something which can make or break early startups.
-We also kept changing our product roadmap and working on the next cool feature.
-There was no north star to speak of
+There was no north star to speak of.

 While I was at Kore, I received this time capsule I had set in 2012.
 This capsule was from a mediocre college student who wanted his future self to answer this simple question: “Did you make something good out of your life or are you still getting screwed?”